 When treating a medical condition with cannabis, it is important to ensure you are taking the correct ratio of CBD (cannabidiol) to THC (Tetrahydrocannabinol).
 If you are trying to beat insomnia, a high dose THC strain would be most effective, if you are looking to manage anxiety, low dose THC and high dose CBD would be best.

 Here is a great read about the benefits of both THC and CBD.
-To download the PDF from mychronicrelief.com click here.
+To get more information visist: mychronicrelief.com.
 Chronic Relief is an encyclopedia of cannabis knowledge, medicate with a little sativa and give it a read!
 You could get trapped here for hours.

 Project CBD: https://www.projectcbd.org/